MSc Quantitative Finance

 Behavioural Finance

 You'll engage with up to date research and develop a critical view of existing and new finance theories and models.
-It aims to introduce you to the rapidly evolving area of behavioural finance.
 You'll develop an understanding of behavioural finance and an appreciation of its possible implications and applications.

-This class introduces you to behavioural finance and provides you with an understanding of the main flaws of 'traditional' finance theory from a behavioural finance viewpoint.
+This module provides you with an understanding of the main flaws of 'traditional' finance theory from a behavioural finance viewpoint.
 It will allow you to develop the ability to discuss issues arising from violations of the rationality assumption and will enable you to evaluate new theoretical models based on research in psychology.

 The course will allow you to appreciate the role of new developments in finance and their possible implications for established views of the functioning of financial markets.